-All applications received were reviewed by a team at Google and a panel of Advisors.
-Applications were evaluated based on the Challenge rules.
-A total of ten nonprofits were selected as winners.
-The public will pick one People's Choice Winner from the ten winners during a public vote running in February 2019.
+All applications received will be reviewed by a team at Google and a panel of judges.
+Applications will be evaluated based on the Challenge rules.
+A total of five nonprofits will be selected as winners.
+The public will pick one People's Choice Winner from the five winners during a public vote.

-Who are the Advisors?
+Who are the judges?

-See our panel of Advisors here.
-The Advisors are selected based on both their demonstrated commitment to improving their communities and their ability to rally public support for the best ideas.
+See our panel of judges on the website.
+The judges are selected based on both their demonstrated commitment to improving their communities and their ability to rally public support for the best ideas.

-What if an advisor has an affiliation with an organization who applies?
+What if a judge has an affiliation with an organization who applies?

-We ask advisors not to be involved in scoring applications from any organization they are personally affiliated with (for example, if an advisor or their family member are on the board of the organization).
-The application's score will be determined only by the remaining advisors.
+We ask judges not to be involved in scoring applications from any organization they are personally affiliated with (for example, if a judge or their family member is on the board of the organization).
+The application's score will be determined only by the remaining judges.